MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/around-function.md

 ---
 # around()

-Returns a `bool` value indicating if the first argument is in the range around the center value.
+Returns a `bool` value indicating if the first argument is within a range around the center value.

 ## Syntax